KEY FINDINGS

 and Germany, although they tend to be more severe in Spain and France,

-3. The research indicated two main threatening dynamics that
+due to a reactionary form of secularism. - The research indicated two main threatening dynamics that

 affect the lives of Christians: Secular Intolerance and Islamic